DCCS-IT-Business-Solutions/DCCS.AspNetCore.FileWatcherService/README.md

 # DCCS.FileWatcherService
 DCCS.FileWatcherService provide a simple configureable file watcher service which calls a function with a short deplay to handle multiple file changes in a short timer period.
+The callback can be specified as delegate in the startup of the your webproject or as url in the configuration.

 ## Installation